Matacheww/ridge-detection/README.md

 Users' responses were then stored and later analysed by myself for my fourth year MSci project.
 The user data I worked with was from the second iteration of the 'Planet Four: Ridges' project.

-### Goal of this project

-The aim of this project is to use Fourier Transforms of ridge images to identify common features.
-These features can then be used for automated detection of ridges.

 ### Method

 User-generated data has been aquired previously, including a full list of subject image IDs for the images stored on Zooniverse.
-Therefore, we start analysis by:
-- Scrape Zooniverse to retrieve image (webscraper.ipynb)
-- Perform Fourier Transform of the image and store the result in DB (transform_images.ipynb)

-These steps are completed using each Image ID.
+Therefore, we start by creating a webscraper to retrieve the subject image from a provided Zooniverse URL (webscraper.ipynb).
+Next the images are grouped by the three classifications listed in the above section.
+This is determined using the analysis of user responses I previously conducted in my Master's project.
+The groups will be analysed separately and compared to identify the ridges as 'unique' features.
+This will be investigated using Fourier Transforms as a 'from scratch' method.
+I will also use PyTorch to leverage existing models and compare results of these two approaches.

-*Further steps to continue analysis to follow*
+*Further details on existing and future analysis to follow*